NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-Task.page.md

 <a name="status"></a>
 #### status
 Initially, automatically populated by the central service upon instantiation.
 Tasks will be first marked as 'draft' until their prerequisites have been satisfied, after which they will be marked as 'requested' until accepted/claimed by an organization.
 Upon acceptance, the owning organization is responsible for updating the status up until completion (or if the owning organization is not integrated into the GMS, the organization who has referred the task to the unintegrated org).

+If a ServiceRequest is cancelled, any Tasks which have not already moved into in-progress SHALL be moved into the cancelled state, any in-progress Tasks will require lab processes to manage closure of the Task and appropriate reimbursement.

 For the full list of expected Task statuses in use by the GMS, please refer to the table below.
 For the allowed Task status transitions, please see the [FHIR R4 Task state machine model](https://www.hl7.org/fhir/R4/task.html#statemachine).